Geared for Success

 Geared for Success will contribute to making education a reality for forcibly displaced children and youth in South Sudan and Uganda, especially young women and girls.
 Over five years, the project will provide technical and financial support to local organizations working with refugees and internally displaced people.

-Since many forcibly displaced adolescent girls and young women aged 15 to 29 don't get the same educational opportunities, Geared for Success especially supports equitable and inclusive learning to transform gender relations.
+Since many forcibly displaced adolescent girls and young women aged 15 to 29 don't get the same educational opportunities as boys and young men do, Geared for Success especially supports equitable and inclusive learning to transform gender relations.
 The project addresses harmful social norms, practices and stereotypes to support young women and adolescent girls living as refugees and internally displaced people to take the lead in shaping their lives and their communities.

 Geared for Success is implemented by an innovative partnership between Oxfam Canada and War Child Canada and six community organizations supporting refugees and internally displaced people in South Sudan and Uganda.